common-nighthawk/where-are-you-going-where-have-you-been/README.md

 Therefore, higher numbers will result in straighter lines and less points.
 Lower numbers will be more curved with more points.

-Really low intervals may throw an error--with too many data points an `Errno::E2BIG` error is raised.
-There is a TODO item to fix this.

 ### Speed
 Speed is actually a misnomer.
 A more accurate term would be 'time (in milliseconds) between jumps.'